 Cloudy ‘fake’ salt

 Sadly, there have been reports of industrial grade salt being repackaged as food grade salt in some African countries in recent years.
 The video claims that if the water turns cloudy when you dissolve table salt that the salt contains chalk and is ‘fake’.
-The test in the video is not effective, but chalky salt would be easy to identify: if salt contained chalk it would leave undissolved powder in the bottom of the glass when added to water.
-Authentic, pure salt will result in cloudy water if the salt has been shaken with air before adding to water or if the water is warm and contains dissolved air before the salt is added.
+It’s true that chalky salt would be easy to identify: if salt contained chalk it would leave undissolved powder in the bottom of the glass when added to water.
+On the other hand, you can get cloudy water with authentic, pure salt if the water is warm and contains dissolved air before the salt is added.
 Chalk in salt is NOT a common type of food fraud, probably because chalk powder (calcium carbonate) is up to ten times more expensive than salt.
 Conclusion: this ‘test’ is a trick that can be done with pure salt.

 Illegal dyes in tea, peas and sweet potatoes